Apr 18, 2024

 Student Life at SUNY Broome means a variety of activities and performances going on weekly.
 Music, theater, comedy, dance, poetry readings, and contests, as well as lectures, seminars, and discussions are offered during the Common Hour.

-All SUNY Broome Community College students are welcome in the Music Program’s ensembles!
-College Choir, String Ensemble, Jazz Band, Guitar Ensemble, College Band and Chambers Singers and all accept new members each semester.
-Join the Music Association and find out about contemporary performing opportunities.
-Our ensembles perform throughout the year in the community and on campus in the Angelo Zuccolo Little Theater.
+The Department of Music and Theater Arts provides students the opportunity to perform in theatrical productions and musical performances both for credit, or as part of a club.
+All SUNY Broome Community College students are welcome in the department’s music ensembles!
+College Choir, String Ensemble, Jazz Band, Guitar Ensemble, College Band and Chambers Singers accept new members each semester.
+Join the Music Association and find out about contemporary performing opportunities or check out the Theater Club which produces a play each semester.
+Performances are held throughout the year in both the community and on campus in the Angelo Zuccolo Little Theater.

 SUNY Broome Conduct Standards and Expectations